forsaken-heart24/Samsung-Additional-Features/floating_features.md

 <SEC_FLOATING_FEATURE_SYSTEM_SUPPORT_ENHANCED_CPU_RESPONSIVENESS>TRUE</SEC_FLOATING_FEATURE_SYSTEM_SUPPORT_ENHANCED_CPU_RESPONSIVENESS>
 ```

-### 06. Enable Extra Screen Modes (Might break the original amoled colors, and it got discontinued after the OneUI 6.0 revision and it might put your ROM into an bootloop if you try it
+### 06. Enable Extra Screen Modes (it might break the original amoled colors so anyways, it's deprecated after the OneUI 6 revision(s) and it might put your ROM into an bootloop if you try it to get it.
 > [!NOTE]
-> This feature requires mdNIE support on the ROM and maybe the device to get it workin' under the hood!
+> This feature requires proper or bare minimum mdNIE support on the ROM and maybe the device to get it workin' properly
-> if you device have any of those screen modes mentioned below, it means that it might have an proper mdNIE feature.
+> if your device have any of those screen modes mentioned below, it means that it might have a proper or bare minimum support of the mdNIE feature.
 > - Adaptive display
 > - AMOLED cinema
 > - AMOLED photo